Miranda de Ebro: Intercity transport

 Numerous national roads, highways or dual carriageways (autovías), and motorways or freeways (autopistas) pass through the city, connecting it with all the surrounding major cities.
 A project is underway to construct a new highway and a new freeway originating in the city.
 The first, A-68 or Autovía del Ebro (Ebro Highway), will connect Miranda to Aragón via the Ebro valley.
 The second, AP-69 or Autopista Dos Mares (Two Seas Freeway), will connect Miranda to the Cantabrian coastal plain via the Merindades.

 The Miranda de Ebro railway station is considered first class within the national rankings.
 Two lines, Madrid–Hendaye railway and Casetas–Bilbao railway, converge there.
 Since December 2007 the city has been connected to the main provincial capitals by the high-speed Alvia service.
 It also possesses an important distribution hub in its Merchandise Classification and numerous RENFE shops.
 The ADIF command post, which is in charge of traffic control for the whole of northern Spain, is located in Miranda's railway facilities.

-The Miranda de Ebro bus terminal will be located on Railway Circle in the city centre, a few metres from the station.
-Construction is expected to start in 2009.
+The Miranda de Ebro bus station is located on Railway Circle in the city centre, a few metres from the station.
+It was opened in November 2012.
+There are departures to Madrid, Burgos, San Sebastián, Bilbao, Logroño & frequently to Vitoria-Gasteiz.

 Although Miranda de Ebro has no airport of its own, Vitoria Airport is located only 35 km away in Vitoria, which can be reached in under half an hour by the A-1 highway.
 Other airports near the city include Bilbao Airport, Burgos Airport, and Logroño-Agoncillo Airport.